 The 93-foot-tall (28-metre) structure opened this past weekend at the Aventura Mall and is the artist's first permanent installation in the US.
+Local firm Permuy Architecture served as the project architect.

 Accessed via a spiral staircase that climbs nine storeys, its two slides corkscrew in opposite directions.